Hoppy the Marvel Bunny: Publication history

-In 1942, Fawcett Comics, decided to add a cartoon animal comic book to accompany its line of superhero, action, and adventure comics.
+In 1942, Fawcett Comics decided to add a cartoon animal comic book to accompany its line of superhero, action, and adventure comics.
 Chad Grothkopf, an artist with experience at DC Comics and Timely Comics, was tapped to come up with concepts for Fawcett's Funny Animals comic; his creations included Willie the Worm, Shelock Monk and Chuck, and Hoppy, a rabbit who dreamed of being strong.
 For the latter character, Grothkopf added elements from Fawcett's popular Captain Marvel strips, and the lead strip for Funny Animals was set as Hoppy the Marvel Bunny.

 Hoppy debuted in Fawcett's Funny Animals #1, and appears in nearly every issue of that comic's run.
 He also starred in his own 15-issue series, Hoppy the Marvel Bunny (December 1945 – September 1947), which featured several Hoppy stories per issue, along with stories featuring his old co-stars from Fawcett's Funny Animals.
-One of his foes is Captain Black Bunny, the lagomorph equivalent of Captain Marvel's foe Black Adam.
+One of his foes is Captain Black Bunny, a version of Black Adam.

 Hoppy's stories include "Hoppy the Marvel Bunny and the Paper Dolls of Victory!", "The Keepers of the Winds" and "Hoppy Duels with Stinger Bee".

 For a span of five issues (#49–54, May–October 1947), Hoppy made no appearances in Fawcett's Funny Animals; these issues featured Billy the Kid and Oscar as the lead feature.
 Beginning with #55, Hoppy returned as the main feature.

 In Fawcett's Funny Animals #69 (February 1951), the Captain Marvel Bunny stories were dropped, replaced by more standard talking-animal stories with just Hoppy.
 There was no further mention of his career as Captain Marvel Bunny.
 In issue #80 the word "Fawcett's" was dropped from the title, making the remaining issues simply Funny Animals.
 The final issue of Funny Animals was #83 (1953).

 After Fawcett cancelled Funny Animals, the rights to many of its characters were purchased by Charlton Comics.
-Charlton resumed publication of "Funny Animals" with #84 and continued the series to #91 (February 1956).
+Charlton resumed publication of Funny Animals with #84 and continued the series to #91 (February 1956).
 Hoppy also appeared in Charlton's Atomic Mouse, though these stories appear to be edited reprints from Fawcett's Funny Animals.
 For these reprints, Charlton removed the lightning bolt from Marvel Bunny's suit and recolored the costume, changing his name to Magic Bunny and his magic word to "Alizam!".
 He is alternately referred to in various Charlton books as "Hoppy", "Happy", "Happy the Magic Bunny" and, according to one source, "Speedy".

-After the Fawcett characters were purchased by DC Comics, Hoppy returned in DC Comics Presents #34 (June 1981).
-Hoppy has turned up sporadically since, primarily in Captain Carrot and His Amazing Zoo Crew! in The Oz-Wonderland War #2, in The Power of Shazam! #29, and in Tiny Titans #15.
-A modernized version of Hoppy has made a handful of appearances in the revamped New 52/DC Rebirth interpretation of Shazam!, beginning in 2012.
+DC Comics bought Hoppy, among other characters, when Fawcett went bankrupt in 1953.
+He has made limited appearances since.
+A modernized version of Hoppy appears in the revamped New 52/DC Rebirth interpretation of Shazam!, beginning in 2012.